geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-23/meeting-transcript.md

 We can make everything work.
 I'm just trying a little faster.
 Uh-huh.
-Yeah, and also we got Tinybox V2s are now shipping.
+Yeah, and also we got TinyBox V2s are now shipping.
 Two shipped last week.
 There's two that look ready in the room now.
 So they'll ship today, probably.
-Yeah, and if you order a Tinybox, not Pro, just Tinybox Green V2s.
+Yeah, and if you order a TinyBox, not Pro, just TinyBox Green V2s.
-If you order a Tinybox Green V2, it will ship in like probably two weeks.
+If you order a TinyBox Green V2, it will ship in like probably two weeks.

 ##### **Geohot or Chenyu** [[00:02:44](https://www.youtube.com/watch?v=nNXwJ320Dww&t=164)]
 So yeah, the tiny boxes are flowing.